-Senior Tyler Vaughn (Springfield, Ill.) started on the mound for the Bruins and started off the night sitting down the first batter he faced.
+Senior Tyler Vaughn (Jonesboro, Ill.) started on the mound for the Bruins and started off the night sitting down the first batter he faced.
 He would retire the Colonels in order in three of the six innings he pitched.
 Vaughn struck out eight in his six innings of work, only allowing five hits and one run while walking two.

 To go along with a solid defensive effort, the Bruins put together a solid effort on the offensive end.
 The Bruins had 15 runs on 15 hits.

 Belmont got things going in the bottom of the second.
 After junior Chas Hadden (Morristown, Tenn.) led off with a base on balls, Senior Ben Kocher (Zionsville, Ind.) recorded BU's first hit of the night with a single to right field.
 With runners on first and third, senior Austin Reynolds (Smyrna, Tenn.) stepped up to the plate and send a RBI single to center field to send Hadden home to give Belmont the early edge.
 Kocher found his way around the bases for another run after a walk put him in scoring position.

 Belmont continued to put the pressure on the Colonels in the bottom of the third.
 Senior Cully Day (Mahomet, Ill.) hit a solo shot for a team-high third home run this season.